Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Acknowledgment.

 \section{Acknowledgment.}

 The author is indebted to Armen Shirikyan and Nikolay Tzvetkov for valuable discussions and remarks that have been very beneficial for this work.
-He also thanks Gigliola Staffilani for pointing him out the very interesting problem of supercritical dispersive equations.
-He is very grateful as well to an anonymous referee and to Bjoern Bringmann for pointing out an error in a earlier version of the paper.
+He also thanks Gigliola Staffilani for pointing him out the very interesting problem of energy supercritical PDEs.
+He is very grateful as well to an anonymous referee and to Bjoern Bringmann for pointing out a gap in a earlier version of the paper.